 Advertisements for posts, whether in newspapers, journals or online, will include the statement:

-"The school is committed to safeguarding children and young people.
-All post holders are subject to a satisfactory enhanced Disclosure and Barring Service (DBS) check."
+"Aspire Academies Trust is committed to safeguarding children and young people.
+All post holders are subject to a satisfactory enhanced Disclosure and Barring Service (DBS) check".

 Prospective applicants will be supplied, as a minimum, with the following: